gabrielbradford/BYU_math_research/README.md

 # mathstuff

-These are all the python scripts that I've been working on.
+These are the jupyter notebooks with my first ML models for TicTacToe and a simple 21 game.